Tomer007/Prompt2Quiz/README.md

 3. **Question Type**: Fractions
 4. **Difficulty**: 5
 5. **Notes**: Basic fraction operations
-6. **Number of Questions**: 3
-7. **AI Engines**: GPT (uncheck others if you don't have the keys)
+6. **AI Engines**: GPT (uncheck others if you don't have the keys)

-Click "Generate Questions" and wait for the AI to create questions.
+Click "Generate Questions" (or press Enter in the form; Ctrl/Cmd+Enter in the notes textarea) and wait for the AI to create questions.

 ### Expected Results

-- 3 questions should appear in cards below the form
+- Candidate question cards appear in the Selection Round tabs (winner first), and the in‑progress list reflects your current queue.
-- Each card shows the question, answer, explanation, and status
+- Each card shows the question, answer, explanation, and status.
-- You can add tutor comments and request improvements
+- You can add tutor comments and request improvements.
-- You can validate questions with AI
-- You can approve questions and export them to CSV
+- You can approve questions and export them to CSV.

 ## 🔧 Troubleshooting